Kakadu999/PyFuzzer/README.md

 -p, --pause : Slow down the packet sending rate by adding a waiting time, in milliseconds.
 So 1000 is 1 second

--d, --download : not implemented, write every file scanned to the local host.

 -pl, --page-length : Set minimum page length

 -m, --method : Use another HTTP method